Skip to contents

 #> [1] "tree_dat" "list"

-Now it is straightforward to map over each of these trees to obtain the total expected values
+Doing this explicitly can be a good idea because we can save and reuse the same random sample input data.
+Now, it is straightforward to map (or loop) over each of these trees to obtain the total expected values.

 head(res)